darianchan/nftcoveredcall/README.md

  For example, if you bought an NFT for 100 ETH and the current floor price of the collection if 60 ETH, then you may define a strike price of 102 ETH and an option premium of 8 ETH.
 Once someone buys your covered call, you will collect 8 ETH regardless of the price movement of the NFT.
 This would be a win if the price of the NFT doesn't move much or even drops slightly.
 However, if the perceived price of the NFT goes up to 200 ETH, then the buyer of the covered call would exercise his call option and be able to buy your NFT for 102 ETH.

 ## Future Implementations and Challenges
+ - In a future implementation, we can consider consider setting up a price oracle that pulls data from Opensea's API regarding collection floor prices.
+With this approach, we can consider setting up epochs (such as every 30 days), where we can suggest predetermined strike prices for top NFT collections and the NFT owner can then select from these various strike prices.
+A good example of options with epochs is [Dopex](https://app.dopex.io/ssov).
  - Improve UI to only display available and active options
  - We can consider writing a subgraph so that we can query for specific covered calls that have been bought, sold, active, etc...
- - Use an oracle to update floor prices of top NFT collections and use that to price options

  ## How to Install and Run the Project
  - Clone the project to your local machine.
 In a .env file, set your API_URL, API_KEY, PRIVATE_KEY, REACT_APP_NFT_ADDRESS = "0x498cD934C7c2f713f453EB17caE001EE3E468D1e" and REACT_APP_COVEREDCALL_ADDRESS = "0x46b7350BCdc199248c1d3f98c33A15c92f5D3Aaf"